Tyrrrz/Onova/Readme.md

   - `ZipPackageExtractor` - zip archives
 - Can be extended with custom resolvers and extractors
 - Progress reporting and cancellation
-- Can apply packages of any version, not necessarily latest
+- Can apply updates to any version, not necessarily latest
-- In-place update via an external executable
+- In-place update using an external executable
 - Automatically prompts for elevated privileges if necessary
 - Fully self-contained
 - Targets .NET Framework 4.6+